Karima002/I-love-web-11ty/src/blog/Trystian-Offerman.md

 ## Front-end libary
 - Foundations: colors, assets, icons, typograpght, border, spacing, motion
 - Components: buttons,
-- WHhen rendered in the broweser ist has all the normal button properies and is made accessibily.
+- When rendered in the browser it has all the normal button properties and its made accessibily.

 ### Make sure your components are..
 - Composale
-- flexible
+- Flexible
 - Accessible
 - Themed
 - Well documented: wat doet het component, hoe maak je ze accessible